 Deepti Mehra graduated from Jaipuria Institute of Management, Lucknow in the year 2005 with specializations in Marketing and Finance.
 And little did Deepti know during those days- what destiny had in store for her.
 “I was one of the most notorious students from Class 2005, really” says Deepti with an air of candour around her.
-“In fact, a lot of my professors still remembers me that way,” adds the alumna who is now heading one of the most critical offices of the 100 crores revenue generating consumer electronics company- Micromax.
+“In fact, a lot of my professors still remembers me that way,” adds the alumna who was heading one of the most critical offices of the 100 crores revenue-generating consumer electronics company- Micromax & now working as General Manager Marketing at Digispice Technologies Ltd.

 When Deepti was graduating as an MBA from Jaipuria Institute of Management, Lucknow, the world of advertisement had not really shifted to digital.
 The online revolution was approaching- but at a slow and steady pace.
 There were a lot of things that had to be tried, understood and tested “and I trained myself personally.
 There were no electives around Digital Marketing those days in MBA schools.
 Yes, we had very amazing professors in Marketing but the space was still dominated by newspaper, television and radio primarily, states Deepti as she begins to explain how her typical day at work as a looks like.